 The Company entered into an administration agreement (the "Administration Agreement") with the Advisor to provide administrative services to the Company.
 For providing these services, facilities and personnel, the Company reimburses the Advisor for the Company's allocable portion of overhead and other expenses incurred by the Advisor in performing its obligations under the Administration Agreement, including rent, the fees and expenses associated with performing compliance functions and the Company's allocable portion of the costs of compensation and related expenses of the Company's chief compliance officer and chief financial officer and their respective staffs.
-For both the three months ended March 31, 2013 and 2012, \$0.3 million was charged to operations under the Administration Agreement.
+For the three months ended September 30, 2013 and 2012, \$0.3 million and \$0.4 million were charged to operations under the Administration Agreement, respectively.
+For both the nine months ended September 30, 2013 and 2012, \$0.9 million was charged to operations under the Administration Agreement.